 - bullish flag pattern

 - bullish rectangle pattern

 Bearish Chart Pattern

 Bearish is the opposite of bullish.
 A bearish pattern signifies that the market will likely proceed in the bearish direction.
-That means, prices will fall and a downtrend would occur.
+That means prices will fall, and a downtrend will occur.

 - double top pattern,

 - bearish flag pattern,